Townhouse (Great Britain): London

 In the Middle Ages, the London residences of the nobility were generally situated within the walls or boundary of the City of London, often known as "Inns", as the French equivalents are termed hôtel.
-For example, Lincoln's Inn was the town house of the Earl of Lincoln, and Gray's Inn of the Baron Grey de Wilton.
+For example, Lincoln's Inn was the town house of the 3rd Earl of Lincoln, and Gray's Inn was a manor held by the 1st Baron Grey de Wilton.
 At that time the Tower of London, within the City, was still in use as a royal palace.
 They gradually spread onto the Strand, the main ceremonial thoroughfare from the City to the Palace of Westminster, where parliamentary and court business were transacted.
 Areas such as Kensington and Hampstead were countryside hamlets outside London until the 19th century, so mansions in these areas, such as Holland House, cannot be considered as true historical townhouses.
 Bishops also had London residences, generally termed palaces, listed below.